sagnik26/neoG-levelZero-markTwo-DoUKnowMe-ReWorked/README.md

 # How to play:
 - Open the link above to enter the game.
 - There are 5 questions.
-Answer each question and click the corresponding 'SUBMIT' button.
+Answer each question and hit 'Enter' to submit.
 - For each right answer you will get 1 point.
-- On the right side, you can see your score as well as high scorers.
+- After finishing the game, you can see your score as well as the previous highscores.
 - If you have scored higher, then mail me and I will update.

 # Programming Languages used: